Krushna-Nanda/University_exam/CE/03_unit .md

 Ethics in workplace communication is essential for building trust, respect, and professionalism.
 It ensures clear, honest, and transparent exchanges of information, which help prevent misunderstandings and strengthen team relationships.
 Maintaining ethical standards fosters a positive work environment and promotes effective collaboration.

 ---

-### **Key Roles and Responsibilities of Team Members in a Collaborative Environment**

-In any team, communication, reliability, and problem-solving are key responsibilities.
-Team members must work together, respect each other’s strengths, and support one another to achieve shared goals.
-Collaboration thrives when everyone contributes actively and efficiently, ensuring the success of the team.

 ---

 ### **Two Common Interview Questions and the Best Way to Answer Them**